jessica2673/recipe-board/README.md

 # recipe-board
-Built primarily using Node, Express, and Passport JS.
+Built primarily using MongoDB, Express, React, Node, and Passport JS.

 A recipe board where a user can post, edit, and delete their own recipes.
 Users can log in either with their Google or GitHub account to contribute recipes to the board.